the-future-society/Project-AIMS-AI-against-Modern-Slavery/README.md

 The analysis of the statements takes into account a list of “metrics”, adapted from requirements set by the UK Modern Slavery Act.
 Each metric is a question about the quality of a company’s modern slavery statement.
 For example, is the statement signed?
 Is it approved by the Board of Directors?
 Does the company have a mechanism to facilitate whistle-blowing or the reporting of suspected incidents of slavery?

+Project AIMS seeks to capture the potential of artificial intelligence to help solve pressing social issues in new ways, to ultimately uphold human dignity.
+With this innovative machine learning tool, our goal is two-fold: empower civil society and legislators to hold businesses and governments to account; and pave the way for a new type of public policy and legislation, which embraces the full power of data mining and processing
+– Nicolas Miailhe, co-founder and president of The Future Society

 #### Objectives

 Build an AI tool to decrease the time required to benchmark Modern Slavery Act-compliant statements.